The Real Bread Campaign believes that an honest and open debate is needed on the wider subject of the nutritional

 In traditional milling, as the whole grain is crushed together and then sifted to get lighter flours, even white flour will contain particles of the more nutritious germ and fibrous outer layers.
 In the modern milling process, however, the different parts of the grain are separated very efficiently, so 70% extraction white flour is almost pure endosperm and will contain much lower amounts of the nutrients that are concentrated in the germ and outer layers of the grain than stone ground flour of an equivalent extraction rate.

-At one time, the addition of chalk to bread was officially recognised as adulteration and banned by law: today, in the name of fortification, it is mandatory in almost all.
+At one time, the addition of chalk to bread was officially recognised as adulteration and banned by law: today, in the name of 'fortification', it is mandatory in almost all loaves in the UK.

 According to The Bread and Flour Regulations 1998: